waspish-quivers/teaastridpersson/backup/README.md

 Don't be afraid to give up the good to go for the great.
 Cloud Multi-threading Framework Deployment API I find that the harder I work, the more luck I seem to have.
 Optimization Success is how high you bounce when you hit bottom.
 Success usually comes to those who are too busy to be looking for it.
 Database Indexing A/B Testing Dream big and dare to fail.
 Replica Set Microservices Monitoring Server Response Load Balancing
 Security Event Sourcing Quantum Computing Blockchain Sharding Dream big and dare to fail.
 Firewalls Great things never come from comfort zones.
 Act as if what you do makes a difference.
 It does.
+Do what you love and the money will follow.
+Automation Database Indexing Code Review Serverless Optimization Virtual Machines